NasrallahBaadi/nasrallahbaadi.github.io/_posts/2024-04-23-HTB-Surveillance.md

 ## **Foothold**

-Before running the exploit we need to edit two lines

-Now we are good to run the exploit.
+I downloaded the exploit and run it.

 ![shell](3.png)